 Natural Resource Damage Assessment

-The Kalamazoo River natural resource trustees are asking for comment on a draft plan outlining potential projects to restore natural resources along the Kalamazoo River in Michigan.
-The Draft Restoration Plan and Programmatic Environmental Impact Statement analyzes a suite of actions believed to most effectively compensate the public for losses caused by the PCBs released from paper mills from late 1950s through the early 1970s.
+The Kalamazoo River natural resource trustees have completed a restoration plan that describes potential projects and types of projects that could contribute to restoring natural resources along the Kalamazoo River in Michigan as funding becomes available.
+The Restoration Plan and Programmatic Environmental Impact Statement (RP/PEIS) analyzes a suite of actions believed to most effectively compensate the public for losses to natural resources caused by the PCBs released from paper mills from late 1950s through the early 1970s.

 Industrial activities on the Kalamazoo River and Portage Creek released polychlorinated biphenyls (PCBs) to those waterways and the surrounding environment.
 As a result, the U.S. EPA designated areas downstream of the releases of PCBs as the Allied Paper, Inc./Portage Creek/Kalamazoo River Superfund Site.